 Adult Inpatient Survey respondents are asked how they rate their overall experience, on a scale of 0 (I had a very poor experience) to 10 (I had a very good experience).
 The proportion of respondents who rated their overall experience as 10 (I had a very good experience) increased from 23% in 2012 to 28% in 2017.
 The proportion who rated their experience as 0 (I had a very poor experience) remained steady over time at 1%.

-Adult Social Care Survey respondents are asked "Overall, how satisfied or dissatisfied are you with the care and support services you receive?".
+Adult Social Care Survey respondents are asked “Overall, how satisfied or dissatisfied are you with the care and support services you receive?”.
 Answers to this question have remained largely stable over time.
-In 2016-17, 27% of respondents said that they were "extremely satisfied" with the care and support services they receive, 35% of respondents were "very satisfied" and 1.1% were "extremely dissatisfied".
+However, in the most recent year there was a statistically significant increase in the proportion of service users who were “extremely or very dissatisfied”.
+In 2017-18, 65% of service users reported they were “extremely or very satisfied” with the care and support services they receive, 25% were “quite satisfied” and 2% were “extremely or very dissatisfied”.

-Patients who tried to get an NHS dental appointment in the last two years are asked in the GP Patient Survey, "Overall, how would you describe your experience of NHS dental services?".
-Between 2012 and 2017, the proportion of respondents who had a 'very good' or 'fairly good' overall experience increased from 83% to 85%.
-In 2012, 8% of respondents had a 'very poor' or 'fairly poor' overall experience, and this decreased to 6% in 2017.
+The GP Patient Survey asks patients who have tried to get an NHS dental appointment in the last two years: "Overall, how would you describe your experience of NHS dental services?".
+Between 2012 and 2019, the proportion of patients who had a good overall experience ('very good' plus 'fairly good') increased from 83% to 85%.
+In 2012, 7.5% of patients had a poor overall experience (‘very poor’ plus ‘fairly poor’) and this decreased slightly to 6.7% in 2019.

 About this data